idia640/presentations/week08/PITCHME.md

 - Build in natural error prevention / detection / repair EVERYWHERE there is user interaction
 - Support routinized interaction (consistency)

+---

 *We use the same social / cognitive mechanisms used in conversation for media interaction.*

----
+Note:

-*All forms of communication entail design, as the intent of communication is to be understood by others or by one’s self at another time.
-Communication design, then, is inherently social, because to be understood by another or by self at another time entails fashioning communications to fit the presumed mental states of others or of one’s self at another time.* (B. Tversky, 2010, p.
+"All forms of communication entail design, as the intent of communication is to be understood by others or by one’s self at another time.
+Communication design, then, is inherently social, because to be understood by another or by self at another time entails fashioning communications to fit the presumed mental states of others or of one’s self at another time."
+(B. Tversky, 2010, p.
 6)

 ---

 ## Discussion: Vy's question

 *Could social relationships affect comprehension?*

+Note:

+You may have to think back to concepts of priming and association.

 ---